a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 ---
 # Thread Safety

 A class is thread safe if it behaves correctly when accessed from multiple threads, regardless of the scheduling or interleaving of the execution of those threads by the runtime environment, and with no additional synchronization or other coordination on the part of the calling code.

-Stateless objects are always thread safe. *Stateless objects has no fields and references no fields from other classes*
+Stateless objects are always thread safe. *Stateless objects has no fields and references no fields from other classes.*

 ---